shamayun/Amazon_Vine_Analysis/README.md

 # Amazon Vine Analysis
 ### Overview of the analysis of the Vine program:
 Amazon offers Vine members free products that have been submitted to the program by participating selling partners.
 Vine reviews are the independent opinions of the Vine Voices and the selling partners cannot influence, modify, or edit the reviews.
-Amazon does not modify or edit Amazon Vine reviews, as long as they comply with our posting guidelines.Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
+Amazon does not modify or edit Amazon Vine reviews, as long as they comply with Amazon's posting guidelines.Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 The objective of the analysis is to determine if there is any bias in reviews which were written as part of the Amazon Vine program.
 ### Resources:
 * PySpark 3.2.1,